Maloney Again Votes to Impeach President | The Highlands Current

 These actions demand his immediate impeachment and removal as provided by the Constitution.
 This action must be taken now to separate the President immediately from the awesome powers of his office that he might yet misuse to overturn the will of the people and the peaceful transfer of power.

-At the same time, local elected officials reacted with outrage to the Jan.
-6 assault on the Capitol, which briefly disrupted the confirmation by Congress of the election of Joe Biden as the next president.
-Biden will take office next week.
+The assault on the Capitol briefly disrupted congressional confirmation of the election as president of Joe Biden, who takes office next week.

-Hundreds of his supporters pushed through police barricades last week and entered the Capitol, smashing windows and fatally injuring a police officer.
-A police officer also shot and killed a protester.
-Maloney and others who were counting the electoral votes from the November election were evacuated but returned later to conclude the exercise in the early morning hours.
+Hundreds of Trump supporters pushed through police barricades and entered the Capitol, smashing windows and fatally injuring a police officer.
+An officer also shot and killed a protester.
+Maloney and others were evacuated but returned later to conclude the election confirmation exercise in the early morning hours.

-On Monday (Jan.
-11), at a news conference to announce the passage of a bill he that banned oil-barge anchorages on the Hudson River, Maloney blamed the president for the violence.
+At a news conference on Monday to announce the passage of his bill banning oil-barge anchorages on the Hudson River (see Page 1), Maloney blamed the president for the violence.

 He warned that the president’s remaining days in office “should scare all of us,” because Trump “can further use the powers of the presidency to further undermine our institutions, our freedoms, our Constitution.
 It’s unacceptable to me.”
 He urged Americans to “come together and make very clear that there is the Constitution or there is the mob.
 And we need to get clear about right and wrong.”

-Other local elected officials and party organizations last week also condemned the storming of the Capitol.
+During the week preceding the impeachment vote, local elected officials and party organizations condemned the storming of the Capitol.

 The attack does “not represent who we are as an American people,” said Dutchess County Executive Marc Molinaro, a Republican, in a statement on Jan.
 6. “While we would never suppress vigorous debate and the right to protest — our country, after all, was founded on the right of its citizens to voice their opinions — the violence” at the Capitol was “wrong and unacceptable,” he said.